A. General terms and conditions

 - the individual registered user only may access the PDF version online by using the password designated to them by the IEA; and

 - the subscriber cannot circulate or redistribute the PDF version electronically inside or outside the subscriber’s organisation.

 A single-user license does not allow the subscriber/user to publish the PDF version on his/her organisation’s intranet.

 To the extent that the subscriber has purchased a multi-user licence to the PDF version, all of the above terms and conditions that apply to a PDF single-user licence also apply to PDF multi-user licence.
 Furthermore, such a multi-user subscriber can:

 - access the PDF version online by using the password designated by the IEA and give the password to as many users in the subscriber’s organisation as the given licence allows; and

-- if the license is for more than 10 users (more than 100 users in the case of the World Energy Outlook - WEO), make the PDF version available on the subscriber’s intranet and/or make the link to the IEA website.
+- if the license is for more than 10 users (but more than 100 users in the case of any edition of World Energy Outlook (WEO) and/or Energy Technology Perspectives (ETP)), make the PDF version available on the subscriber’s intranet and/or make the link to the IEA website.
 Notwithstanding the foregoing, the subscriber is not allowed to make the PDF version available to clients or to any other third parties, not even via the subscriber’s intranet.

 Furthermore, the subscriber is required to ensure that the number of users to whom it gives a password to the PDF version does not exceed the number of users provided for in the license that the subscriber has purchased from the IEA.